 This as a monumental task for our IT department.
 “The third week of March was very busy for us,” remembers OTELCO IT manager Joseph St. Louis.
 “OTELCO IT worked very closely with our management of all levels to ensure everyone could work remotely.”
 Fortunately, Joseph’s team was able to rely on the cloud-based technology tools employees were already utilizing.
 Here is a breakdown of the technology we used, and a special episode of our podcast, Evolution Digital, exploring the transition to telecommuting through one of our newest team members, Tina Stone.

-Office 365 made our transition to telecommuting possible.
+Microsoft 365 made our transition to telecommuting possible.
 We used the following tools to stay communicating and collaborating throughout our time at home:

 Microsoft Teams: With teams, we were able to keep in touch with our coworkers, through chat, video, and audio calls.
 We even conducted our company-wide quarterly meeting virtually through Teams during the pandemic.